controversies-of-science/science-collective/README.md

 The fork's primary features would include:

-*A Discourse Schema Which Brings Order to Process and the Space* - The site would introduce a social network structure for discussion into a schema which is intended to distinguish the types of scientific discourse.
-This schema is intended to reduce unnecessary conflict within particular topics and enhance the capabilities of each community by supporting specific roles, patterns of behavior and discovery needs.
+*A Discourse Schema Which Brings Order to Process and the Space* - The site would introduce a social network structure for discussion which is intended to distinguish the types of scientific discourse.
+This schema is intended to reduce unnecessary conflict between people who are attempting to advance existing models, and people who are attempting to navigate to new arguments and models.
+My thesis is that creating a platform where these two types of people are more likely to work together could generate breakthroughs.

 *Modeling Integration* - Support into the Mastodon instance for rendering Jupyter notebooks will enable the rendering of complex simulations in service of specific technical arguments.